actfong/k8s-workshop/Part-4-RC-and-RS.md

 ---

+### What you have learned in this section ###

+In this section, you have learned:

+1. RC/RS are wrappers around Pods: its sole purpose is to ensure that a specified number of pod-replicas are running.
+2. RC's are old, RS's are new.
+(RS is meant to be wrapped by a Deployment)
+3. The structure of a RC manifest
-While RC and RS are great for ensuring that a number of replicas are running, they aren't really meant for rolling-update and rollbacks.
+4. RC and RS use `selectors` to manage Pods with specific `labels`, hence enforcing the number of replicas for these pods.

+The reason why ths ReplicaSet is replacing ReplicationController, is because the latter isn't great for rolling-updates.

-For that, we need `Deployments`, which we will look at in the [next section](https://actfong.github.io/k8s-workshop/Part-5-Deployments).
+For that, K8s introduced `Deployments`, which we will look at in the [next section](https://actfong.github.io/k8s-workshop/Part-5-Deployments).